gmadalon/agro-api/README.md

 2. Install in your souce code editor the STS plugin
 3. Install lombok in your source code.
 See on https://projectlombok.org/
-4. Import in your souce code editor (Eclipse, VS Code,.. ) the parent pom file.
-5. Start mongoDB using following comands:
+4. Start mongoDB using following comands:

     Go to:
     $projectFolder/src/test/resources/mongodb

     Run:
     docker-compose -f stack.yml up

+5. Import in your souce code editor (Eclipse, VS Code,.. ) the parent pom file.
+6. Execute: mvn clean  generate-sources
-6. Run agro-api on Spring-boot Dashboard
+7. Run agro-api on Spring-boot Dashboard

 Tecnologies